 My observation is that younger tech companies are leading the charge on making the shift to the organizational conversation more so than companies in other industries.

-A few drivers are likely at play: when these tech companies scale, they tend to look at how they can maintain their “startup” culture, they tend to be more open to new tools that can help facilitate organizational conversation, and they usually have a tech-savvy employee population that is always plugged into one device or another.
+A few drivers are likely at play.
+When these tech companies scale, they tend to look at how they can maintain their “startup” culture.
+They tend to be more open to new tools that can help facilitate organizational conversation.
+Also, they usually have a tech-savvy employee population that is always plugged into one device or another.

 What are the main challenges in driving this shift from your point of view as an internal communications professional?